Skip to main content

 gpo.default-suggested-fee

-The default gas price to use if there are no blocks to use for estimation.
+The default gas price to use if there are no blocks to use

 --gpo.default-suggested-fee <DEFAULT_SUGGESTED_FEE>